Gluing of $n$-cluster tilting subcategories for representation-directed algebras: Part IV: (n,d) -rep re sen ta tion-fi nite algebras

-In our constructions we will again use acyclic Nakayama algebras.
-Recall that the Auslander-Reiten quiver $\Gamma(KA_h/I)$ of a quotient of $KA_h$ by an admissible ideal is a full subquiver of $\triangle(h)$ with the property that if a vertex $a$ is not in $\Gamma(KA_h/I)$, then all targets of arrows with source $a$ are not in $\Gamma(KA_h/I)$.
+In our constructions we again use acyclic Nakayama algebras.
+Recall that the Aus\-lan\-der--Rei\-ten quiver $\Gamma(KA_h/\cR)$ of a quotient of $KA_h$ by an admissible ideal is a full subquiver of $\triangle(h)$ with the property that if a vertex $(i,j)$ is not in $\Gamma(KA_h/\cR)$, then the vertices $(i-1,j+1)$ and $(i,j+1)$ are not in $\Gamma(KA_h/\cR)$.
 Recall also that acyclic Nakayama algebras can be classified by \emph{Kupisch series}, first introduced in \cite{KUP}.

 \begin{definition} A tuple $(d_1,\dots,d_{m})\in \ZZ^m_{>0}$ is called an \emph{$m$-Kupisch series} if \begin{itemize} \item $d_m=1$, \item $d_i\geq 2$ for all $1\leq i \leq m$ and \item $d_{i-1}-1\leq d_i$ for all $2\leq i \leq m$. \end{itemize} \end{definition}